In this guide, I will share the best beginners mindfulness activities for adults, kids and groups.

 “The universe created this moment for you.
 Embrace it.
 Be grateful for it.
 Live and love the moments. ”

-The best mindfulness exercise for gratitude is to focus on the moment, be aware of the blessings of the present moment, and express gratitude for now.
+The best mindfulness activity for gratitude is to focus on the moment, be aware of the blessings of the present moment, and express gratitude for now.

 Recognise that this moment right now is infinite.
 This moment stretches across space and time.
-This moment connects us all together.
+This moment connects us all.
 We might be in different countries.
 We might be different people.
 But we’re all now.

 This moment is what holds you and me and the whole world together.
 And that’s pretty awesome when you think about it.